BDO Foundation bags outstanding CSR plum

 This was the second time in a row that the said award was given to BDO Foundation.

-“Understanding the critical role of the military in nation-building and security, this initiative developed a comprehensive financial education program in partnership with the Armed Forces of the Philippines and the Bangko Sentral ng Pilipinas (BSP),” the citation read.
+“Understanding the critical role of the military in nation-building and security, this initiative developed a comprehensive financial education program in partnership with the Armed Forces of the Philippines and the Bangko Sentral ng Pilipinas,” the citation read.

-By integrating financial education into the career courses of the Philippine Air Force, Army, and Navy, this program has already benefitted over 37,000 personnel nationwide,” the further said.
+By integrating financial education into the career courses of the Philippine Air Force, Army, and Navy, this program has already benefited over 37,000 personnel nationwide,” it further said.

 LCF’s Financial Education Program for Armed Forces Personnel supports BDO’s commitment to the achievement of Sustainable Development Goals in the area of financial inclusion, BSP’s National Strategy for Financial Inclusion, and the AFP Transformation Roadmap geared to holistically empower the armed forces.